-(WASHINGTON) May 22, 2013 — The Urban Land Institute’s (ULI) communications department is ready to assist you with interview and research requests.
-For your benefit, we offer these leads, tips and ideas related to land-use issues.
+WASHINGTON (November 18, 2015) — The Urban Land Institute’s (ULI) communications department is ready to assist you with interview and research requests.
+For your benefit, we offer these tips and ideas related to land use and urban development issues:

 Are you following us on Twitter? — You can now set and receive ULI news alerts and more via Twitter.
 Keep up with all ULI news by following us on Twitter.